Are you considering the idea of getting a website or blog for your business?

 - Educate visitors about your industry – the challenges it faces and how your business is addressing these

-- What area of your business could you educate prospects about to help overcome objections?
+- What aspect of your services could you educate prospects about to help eliminate sales objections?

 - What problems do you or your services help your customers solve?

-- What reviews can you provide to help more prospective customers buy again from you?
+- What reviews can you provide to help more customers buy again from you?

-- What are common FAQs you get all the time from interested visitors or prospective customers?
+- What are common FAQs you get all the time from interested visitors and prospective customers?

 - etc …

-Once you have created this list of content ideas, continue adding to the list on a regular basis.
+Once you have this list of content ideas, continue adding to this list.

-Tip #3: Learn How To Run Out Of Ideas For New Content
+Tip #3: Learn How To Run Out Of Content Ideas

-The “Infinite Web Content Creation” training series covers the following areas of the content creation process:
+The “Infinite Web Content Creation” email training series covers the following aspects of the content creation process:

 - Content Writing Tips